 - Fitness achievements: mile time, 2K row time, hero WOD time, etc

 - Calorie sources: protein vs. carbs vs. fat

 What I learned about fitness metrics:

 - It is NOT counting the calories in food, as not all food is created equal.
 To be clear, this is not to say that calories do not matter, but instead to understand the calories you are consuming as well as track caloric intake with physical expenditure.

 - It is NOT weighing yourself as weight and Body Mass Index (BMI) does not equal fitness.
-To be clear, this is not say that body weight does not matter, but instead to put body weight in context to fitness including strength training and accomplishments.
+To be clear, this is not to say that bodyweight does not matter, but instead to put bodyweight in context to fitness, including strength training and accomplishments.